wpwing-dev/wpwing-pdf-invoice-packing-slip-for-woocommerce/readme.txt

 Requires at least:  4.8
 Tested up to:       6.4
 Requires PHP:       7.1
-Stable tag:         1.4.1
+Stable tag:         1.4.2
 License:            GPL-3.0-or-later
 License URI:        https://www.gnu.org/licenses/gpl-3.0.html

-Want to print your WooCommerce order invoice or packing slip?
+Do you want to print your WooCommerce order invoice or packing slip?
 Or download them in PDF format?
 You are in the right place!
-With WooCommerce you will feel the lack of print invoices or packing lists, which we are happy to fulfill. **WPWing PDF Invoice and Packing Slip for WooCommerce** can download your WooCommerce order invoice and packing slip in PDF format for print or email.
+With WooCommerce you will feel the lack of print invoices or packing lists, which we are happy to fulfill. **PDF Invoice and Packing Slip for WooCommerce** can download your WooCommerce order invoice and packing slip in PDF format for print or email.

 == Description ==

 = Must have plugin for WooCommerce with tremendous support =

-Want to print your WooCommerce order invoice or packing slip?
+Do you want to print your WooCommerce order invoice or packing slip?
 Or download them in PDF format?
 You are in the right place!
-With WooCommerce you will feel the lack of print invoices or packing lists, which we are happy to fulfill. **WPWing PDF Invoice and Packing Slip for WooCommerce** can download your WooCommerce order invoice and packing slip in PDF format for print or email.
+With WooCommerce you will feel the lack of print invoices or packing lists, which we are happy to fulfill. **PDF Invoice and Packing Slip for WooCommerce** can download your WooCommerce order invoice and packing slip in PDF format for print or email.

-✅ Tested OK with WooCommerce 8.5
+✅ Tested OK with WooCommerce 8.6

 ### 🔥 FEATURES: ###